Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 Using lemongrass does not need any serious processes.

 Grow the grass, and it will keep away flies.
 If you can’t grow it, buy lemongrass essential oil.
 Use the oil on your skin when outdoors.
-For indoor use make an essential oil spray.
-This spray is very useful in driving away flies and any other annoying insects like mosquitoes.
-To make a spray mix 25 drops of lemongrass with water and unflavoured vodka.
+For indoor use, make an essential oil spray.
+This spray is very useful in driving away flies and other annoying insects like mosquitoes.
+Mix 25 drops of lemongrass with water and unflavoured vodka to make a spray.